fdonnet/ubik_accounting/README.md

 Design a system that can be used to manage small company business (accounting = first step).

+It can be used as a microservice and supports multi-tenants.

 But for now, it's an experimental project that references a lot of things about .net 8 - Backend and Frontend sides of things -.

 Not perfect at all, but the very first goal is to have a base architecture that I can come back on when needed (for others projects etc.)